ptribble/jproc/README.md

 The Apache Software Foundation (https://www.apache.org/).

-Specifically, Apache XML-RPC, Copyright 1999-2009 The Apache Software Foundation, and Apache HttpComponents Client, Copyright 1999-2012 The Apache Software Foundation.
-See the file LICENSES/Apache-2.0.txt for the details of the license for these products.
+Specifically, Apache XML-RPC, Copyright 1999-2009 The Apache Software Foundation.
+See the file LICENSES/Apache-2.0.txt for the details of the license for this product.

 JProc incorporates openjson https://github.com/openjson/openjson See the file LICENSES/Apache-2.0.txt for the details of the license